timurius/consoleChat/README.md

 # consoleChat
 I`m just learning C++ and create this chat for fun

-Ok, for the first program will ask youabout your name Just write nick which you want and press enter
+Ok, for the first program will ask you about your name Just write nick which you want and press enter

 Then it will ask in which mode you want to use this chat, server or client?